EkoGit-777/ekopedia/src/experience/nusaraya.md

 ## About

-Nusaraya (Nusantara Baskara Jaya) is an IT builder company, they love to tackle world class problem with our unique approach in computer vision, mobile technology, media, cloud system, telecommunication and public service.
+Nusaraya (Nusantara Baskara Jaya) is an IT builder company, they love to tackle world class problem with their unique approach in computer vision, mobile technology, media, cloud system, telecommunication and public service.

 ## Timeline